fogfish/nebula/README.md

 The solution implements Erlang nodes discovery for microservices deployable to Amazon ECS, Kubernetes or other Docker-based environments.

+## Inspiration

+Erlang cluster is build from loosely connected nodes.
+Erlang/OTP implements Erlang Port Mapper Daemon (**epmd**) that coordinates connectivity between nodes.
+It is responsible for mapping and discovery the symbolic node names to node address (**IP**, **TCP ports**).
+However, this solution do not work out of the box in scalable manner in the container-based environment.
+The discovery needs to account Docker's network topology, dynamic port allocation, etc.

 ## Getting Started